chrissupinger/toboggan/README.md

 ### Client

-The default client associated to the `Connector` class is the native `RequestsClient`.  `aiohttp.ClientSession` and `requests.Session` are compatible as client types.
+The default client associated to the `Connector` class is the native `RequestsClient`.
+For nonblocking requests, the native `AiohttpClient` can be used.  `aiohttp.ClientSession` and `requests.Session` are compatible as client types.
 Changing the client type can be achieved through:

-- Passing a different one as a constructor argument
+- Passing `AiohttpClient` as a constructor argument

 ``` python
 from toboggan import AiohttpClient